Growing Garlic in Your Fall Garden

-This is a guest post from our sponsors at Hartley Botanic.
+This guest post on growing garlic comes from our sponsors at Hartley Botanic.

 With the scorching day of summer now drawing to a close, fall is finally almost here!
 Have you started planting your fall garden yet?
 One fall crop that you may not have considered is garlic.
 Growing garlic is actually quite easy, and this is the perfect time of year to start!

 Although growing garlic in your greenhouse might not be the first thing that springs to mind in the fall, there is no reason as to why you can’t enjoy growing the vegetable under the canvas of a glass roof.
 In fact, thanks to credible greenhouse manufacturers such as Hartley Botanic, you can now grow your vegetables in a greenhouse that will last decades.
 Fresh garlic is much healthier than dried, and home-grown garlic is even healthier, since you reduce the time between harvest and plate.

 Tips for Growing Garlic

 So, where to start?
 Fall is just a few days off, and since garlic requires a long growing season, now is the perfect time to start planning your garlic takeover!

 November is the ideal month to start planting your garlic, though there are some breeds that you can sow in the early and bright days of spring.
 Garlic, like many vegetables, enjoys a lot of sunshine, so try to place your plants in areas that will be able to bask in the warm rays of the sun.